 |Yamaha YDP-184||Graded Hammer 3 Action (GH3)|

 Now, let’s start digging deeper into the comparison of the PX-860 vs 850.
 Let’s first start with the design and build quality of both instruments.

 This new Casio Privia PX-860 digital piano ships for approximately $1099 online and comes in the same three variations as the previous model (Black, White and Walnut Brown, which all ship in an elegant and warming lucid finish).
 The piano natively includes a furniture-style stand, which comes with a music rest and a matching three-pedal system.

 Let’s find out what’s included in the box:

 - Casio PX-860 88-key digital piano

 - Furniture-style stand with music rest and three-pedal system

 The construction quality of the furniture stand hasn’t changed much from the PX-850 and remains quite good for its intended price, but differently from other digital pianos (that can be turned in pieces of furniture by adding a proper stand) this instrument is designed to be placed down inside home.
 Unlike other pianos that are easily portable, it’s very difficult to move the PX-860 due to its weight (78 pounds).

-Before we move forward, please take a look at some of the best selling upright digital pianos currently available on Amazon (and yes, the Casio PX-860 did indeed crack this top 100 list):
+Before we move forward, please take a look at some of the best selling upright digital pianos currently available online (and yes, the Casio PX-860 did indeed crack this top 100 list):